Based in San Juan, Puerto Rico.

 email: erika [at] erikaprodriguez.com | phone: 787 565 9046

 Born in the late 80s, I was raised between the concrete jungle of the city and the green mountains of Puerto Rico.
 After suffering from the common island fever I took a one-way plane to California to get a BS in Visual Journalism from Brooks Institute.
 Since that I have worked the LA Times as an Asst.
-Photo Editor in the Calendar Section, and now as a freelance photographer.
+Photo Editor, and now as a freelance photographer.

 After six years in the Golden State, I relocated from Los Angeles to Puerto Rico, following my heart to focus on long-term projects that pursue stories about the underrepresented area of the Caribbean.
 Being from a country that is culturally Latin American, but politically American, has shaped my interest as a documentary photographer to explore the topics of community and identity.

-My work has appeared in The Washington Post, Bloomberg, The New York Times, Center of Investigative Journalism of Puerto Rico and El Nuevo Día.
+My work has appeared in The New York Times The Washington Post, Bloomberg, and the Center of Investigative Journalism of Puerto Rico, among others.